codedlovely/codedlovely.github.io/README.md

 # codedlovely.github.io
-This is my personal portfolio I'm working on right now.
+This is my personal portfolio I'm working on.

 ### To-dos
 + Adjust page layout for mobile device display